310mc/https-310mc.github.io-tl/source/_posts/supervillain/dark_star.md

 Where did the Tetora-kun who would always say “Uu~myu” and “Ossu!” and “‘Sup!” go!?
 {% endbubble %}

-{% bubble Tetora vside %}
+{% bubble Tetora frown %}
 Um, I *am* Nagumo Tetora, though?
 Quit yapping, it’s embarrassing.
 {% endbubble %}

 {% bubble Shinobu surprised0 %}
 Our Tetora-kun would *never* say that!
 What is going on here!?
-Have you been brainwashed by aliens or some kind of villainous organization!?
+Have you been brainwashed by aliens or some kind of evil organization!?

 Or has a ghost possessed you, by any chance?